 - Human-volunteered, human verified

 There are multiple places where intent data comes from.
-Places generally falls into two categories:
+Places generally fall into two categories:

-- Public data from social media networks, i.e. Twitter
+- Public data from social media networks, e.g. Twitter

-At this point, a number of providers are crawling B2B-focused and general consumer websites for activities that are related to business solutions.
-These data providers are using methodologies that allow them to provide intent data at the account or company level.
+Many providers are crawling B2B-focused and general consumer websites for activities that are related to business solutions.
+These data providers are using methods that allow them to provide intent data at the account or company level.

 Bombora, The Big Willow, 6Sense and MRP/Prelytix are a few companies that fall into this category.